View courses in

 Focuses on the etiology of major nutrition problems in the U.S. population and the role of the diet in disease prevention and treatment.
 Included are nutrition issues facing at-risk populations within our society, including pregnant and lactating women, infants and children, and the elderly.
 The role of diet in the development/prevention of cardiac disease, cancer, osteoporosis, and other chronic diseases is discussed.
 Students are expected to integrate a knowledge of normal physiologic changes, biochemistry, pathophysiology, metabolism, and nutrient requirements throughout the life cycle with recent advances in the field of nutrition.

-SAR HS 750: Analysis of the Physiological Literature
+SAR HS 750: Critical Analysis of Physiological Information Sources

 Undergraduate Prerequisites: Course in biology, cell biology or physiology, and consent of instructor.
 Master and doctoral students only.